New lease of life for closed Yorkshire heritage railway

 Included in the vision for the former ironworks is:

-- An active Travel Hub and Cycle Hire, so that families and visitors who travel to Elsecar can explore the Elsecar Valley on foot and by bicycle.
+• An Hub and Hire, so that families and visitors who travel to Elsecar can explore the Elsecar Valley on foot and by bicycle.

 The site is located on the east side of the current Elsecar Heritage Centre and its major indoor events space.
 Refurbished of the events space is planned for the next year with the benefit of funding already secured from the Department of Culture, Media and Sport, through the Cultural Development Fund administered by Arts Council England.